Ottawa National Art centre

 A new magnificent glass atrium with a glittering entrance on Elgin Street, embracing Confederation Square and some of the most iconic views of important landmarks in our nation’s capital complete the project.

 10mm (3/8” solar control)

 17.5mm Laminate ( ¼” laminated to ¼”)

 Largest IGU 95” X 228”

-The Rejuvenation offers a tremendous benefit of public façade and entrance on Elgin.
 The project animates the streetscape and the new façade adds transparency to the NAC that engages the public in a way that is sympathetic to the geometry to the old building.
 The quiet treatment is beautifully detailed but doesn’t overwhelm the site of national significance where town and crown meet.
 The Rejuvenation is successful in creating public and semi-formal venues for the city – and offers a successful interior public space.

 Award of Excellence - Urban Infill, Low Rise (Civic) - Ottawa Urban Design Award (2017) - City of Ottawa

 Design Excellence Award Finalist 2018 - Ontario Association of Architects (OAA)